Restart of onshore conventional gas industry in Victoria

 In 2017, the Victorian Government passed the Resources Legislation Amendment (Fracking Ban) Act 2017.
 Under this legislation, fracking and coal seam gas extraction were permanently banned, and the existing administrative moratorium on onshore conventional gas was replaced with a legislative moratorium that halted all exploration and development activities in Victoria until 30 June 2020.

-In June 2020, the Petroleum Legislation Amendment Act 2020 was passed by the Victorian Parliament, which allowed for the restart of onshore conventional gas exploration and production from 1 July 2021 along with new regulatory improvements.
+In June 2020, the Petroleum Legislation Amendment Act 2020 was passed by the Victorian Parliament, which allowed for the restart of onshore conventional gas exploration and production.

 Victorian Gas Program